Tackiness and Lite Steam A Seam 2®

-1. Buy the Steam a Seam II Lite (Steam a Seam) on the roll – the sheets in the packages tend to not want to stick to the fabric.
+1. Buy the Steam A Seam 2 Lite® on the roll.
+In my classes, we have found that the sheets in the packages seem less tacky and are more difficult to get to stick to the fabric.

-2. Be sure to wash all fabric before using Steam a Seam.
-It will stick to the fabric better.
+2. Be sure to wash all fabrics before using Lite Steam A Seam 2 as it will then stick to the fabric better.

-Quickly run an iron over the fabric side of the sandwich.
+Place this sandwich on your ironing board and quickly run an iron, set on medium heat, over the fabric side of the sandwich.
 Check to see if the Steam a Seam is sticking to the fabric.
 If not, then repeat this procedure.

 Be careful to not allow the iron to stay in one place too long or the fusible will melt and stick to the paper and the fabric and be a mess!